ronaldinho29/CoinGridGame/README.md

 ## General Requirements

-You must implement the project in Swift, using SwiftUI for the View.
+You must implement the project in Dart, using Flutter.
+You may use external libraries from `pub.dev`, but you must list these in your documents (proposal, milestones, and final report, as appropriate), along with the reason you need them.
-You *may not* use external libraries or frameworks without prior approval.
-Firebase is an approved framework.
-If you wish to use functionality from UIKit or other built-in frameworks, you may, but the bulk of your interface must still be in SwiftUI.
-In particular, for UIKit, you should limit yourselves to the *bare minimum* functionality needed.
-When in doubt, ask.

 Your project must go beyond the topics we covered in class in some significant way, and must somehow take advantage of features of a